dchen71/dchen71.github.io/about.md

 * PostgreSQL
 * Javascript/jQuery
 * Ruby on Rails
+* CSS/SASS

 I am interested in data science and bioinformatics and am slowly working on mastering them.
-They are quite a bit of a deep field but I am taking it bit by bit.
+It's quite a deep field so I am taking it bit by bit while learning other technologies to supplement them.